unepwcmc/ocean-plus-habitats/docs/api.md

 The Ocean+ Habitats API does not currently require any licensing or tokens to use.

 ## Endpoints
-The Ocean+ Habitats API exposes statisics regarding protected area coverage, habitat coverage change and Species Red List statuses.
+The Ocean+ Habitats API exposes statistics regarding protected area coverage, habitat coverage change and Species Red List statuses.

 This information can be requested either grouped by country or for a given region.